Save the World, Lose the Girl: Background and production

 Midtown was formed in 1998 by vocalist/bassist Gabe Saporta, guitarist/vocalist Tyler Rann, and drummer Rob Hitt, all of whom attended Rutgers University together.
 Each member had been in a punk rock band previously: Hitt in Royalties, Rann in Nowhere Fast, and Saporta in an unnamed act, often playing shows with one another.
 Midtown wrote two songs over two weeks, before deciding to add guitarist/vocalist Heath Saraceno, who was friends with Rann, to the line-up.
 They released The Sacrifice of Life EP through independent label Pinball Records in April 1999.
 That same month, the band revealed they would be recording an album for independent label Drive-Thru Records later in the year.
-The band did pre-production with Heath Miller at Excess DB Studios in Bergen County, New Jersey; he was assisted by Stuart Karmatz and Tom Petta.
+The band did pre-production and recorded with Heath Miller at Excess dB Studios in New Milford, Bergen County, New Jersey; he was assisted by Stuart Karmatz and Tom Petta, in a home studio.

 The EP was supported with an east coast tour in June with One Cool Guy.
 Following its conclusion, they traveled to California in July to record with producer Mark Trombino, who was chosen after the band liked his work on Dude Ranch (1997) by Blink-182 and Clarity (1999) by Jimmy Eat World.
 Sessions were held at Doug Messenger Studios in North Hollywood.
 For their first week, they rehearsed material and altered the arrangements.
 Though recording was initially planned to finish in mid-July, it continued until the end of the month, lasting 20 days in total.
 Trombino mixed the recordings with the assistance of Annette Cisneros at Eldorado in Burbank, California.
 They were then mixed by Brad Vance at DNA Mastering in Studio City, California.

+The album’s cover art and packaging prominently features a photograph of Disneyland’s Astro Orbitor attraction.